 Additional Knowledge, Skills, & Abilities

 Able to operate basic office equipment, e.g. photo copier, fax machine, scanner, PC, telephone, etc.

 Medical Terminology, Anatomy and Physiology courses or demonstrated appropriate knowledge.

 CPC Certification(or department approved certification).

 Three years coding experience with demonstrated analytical skills.

 Experience with Medicare regulations.

-Classified Title: Coding Specialist II Role/Level/Range: ATO 40/E/02/OF Starting Hourly Pay Rate Range: $20.02 - $27.51/hr (commensurate with experience) Employee group: Full Time Schedule: M-F 8 - 5 Exempt Status: Non-Exempt Location: School of Medicine Campus Department name: SOM Sur Production Unit Billing Personnel area: School of Medicine
+Classified Title: Coding Specialist II Role/Level/Range: ATO 40/E/02/OF Starting Hourly Pay Rate Range: $20.40 - $28.00/Commensurate with Experience Employee group: Full Time Schedule: M-F 8:30 am - 5:00 pm Exempt Status: Non-Exempt Location: Hybrid/JH at Middle River Department name: SOM Neuro Sur Production Unit Billing Personnel area: School of Medicine

 The successful candidate(s) for this position will be subject to a pre-employment background check.